rust-lang/book/src/ch05-00-structs.md

 In the `User` struct definition in Listing 5-1, we used the owned `String` type rather than the `&str` string slice type.
-This is a deliberate choice because we want instances of this struct to own all of its data and be valid for as long as the entire struct is valid.
+This is a deliberate choice because we want instances of this struct to own all of its data, and for that data to be valid for as long as the entire struct is valid.

 It is possible for structs to store references to data owned by something else, but to do so requires the use of *lifetimes*, a feature of Rust that we'll